duparq/hwa/doxygen/using.md

 #include <hwa/attiny44a_pu.h>
 @endcode

-Your development tool should be configured to search the header file in the `/include/` directory of HWA.
+Your development tool should be configured so that it will look for header files in the `/include/` directory of HWA.

 If your device uses configuration fuses (e.g. Atmel AVR), you should set their values __before including the device header__.
 If you do not, factory values